agawrysiuk/camunda-pizza-order/README.md

 ![Order Pizza Gif](https://github.com/agawrysiuk/camunda-pizza-order/blob/master/animation.gif)

 ## To do:
-- Add Text Masks for inputs
-- Add custom validators?
+- Add "no additions" option
+- Improve order summary
+- Add H2 database with literals to display on the front page + flyway migrations
 - Data validity on the backend
-- Auto-saving values
+- Add Loader?
 - Fix getStepMessage + add a builder for the incorrect step message
 - Improve adding css classes to the project
 - Add timeout for the process (20M?) + 'Sorry Page'